suvihanninen/CoolWalk-App/README.md

 Clone the depository.
 </br>
 To get the data in the submodules after cloning, run these two commands in the terminal:
-1. git submodel init
+1. git submodule init
-2. git submodel update
+2. git submodule update

 <a name="yml"></a>
 ### Conda yml